MagicBowen/cup/README.md

 - [x]: generate the build script for windows
 - [x]: generate the eclipse project files

+- [ ]: generate file in subfolder for project

 - [ ]: rename a class
 - [ ]: rename a header file
 - [ ]: move a header file